-Powercor is to develop a wood pole management improvement plan incorporating all recommendations and initiatives, and submit it to ESV no later than 5.00pm, 28 February 2020.
+Powercor is to develop a wood pole management improvement plan that incorporates and addresses all recommendations and initiatives, and submit it to ESV no later than 5.00pm, 28 February 2020.
 The plan is to include clear and measurable milestones that can be monitored through evaluation and reporting (see Recommendation two).
-When the plan is accepted by ESV, the plan commitments must be incorporated into an updated Powercor Bushfire Mitigation Plan for ESV to monitor and enforce compliance.
+ESV will utilise its internal and independent external expertise to scrutinise and assess the merits and veracity of the submitted plan.
+ESV will only accept the plan when it is satisfied that the plan, once fully implemented, will deliver sustainable safety outcomes for the community.
+Once the plan has been accepted by ESV, the plan commitments must be incorporated into an updated and publicly available Powercor Bushfire Mitigation Plan for ESV to monitor and enforce compliance.